sheelfshah/FlowMatchingForSeq2SeqTextGeneration/README.md

 ## Acknowledgement

 This repo is based on the DiffuSeq project (https://github.com/Shark-NLP/DiffuSeq).
-However, most code was revamped to run in JAX/Flax environment, and only the data processing pipeline has been retained.
-The pretrained embedding from DiffuSeq is extracted as a .npy file and used for experiments.
+However, all code was revamped to run in JAX/Flax environment, and only the data processing pipeline has been retained.
+The pretrained embedding from DiffuSeq is extracted as a `.npy` file and used for experiments.